In the Pages panel, double-click the parent page where you want to add your page number.

 If your document has facing pages, create separate text frames for the left and right parent pages.

-Position the insertion point where you want the page number to appear, and then choose Type > Insert Special Character > Markers > Current Page Number.
+Select Type > Insert Special Character > Markers > Current Page Number.

 Change the page numbering style